-Homemade Mashed Potatoes – Smooth, fluffy and creamy mashed potatoes that take just 30 minutes to make!
+Smooth, fluffy and creamy mashed potatoes that take just 30 minutes to make!
 My all time favorite side dish recipe and a must-make for Thanksgiving.
-These are the absolute best mashed potatoes!

 I must say…creamy mashed potatoes have to be one of my favorite foods.
-I know I’m weird…but I always order mashed potatoes (or some type) as a side at restaurants.
-Yes, I even did this at a pizza joint last week and I’m so glad I did because the mashed potatoes were amazing.
+I know I’m weird…but I always order them (or some type of potatoes) as a side at restaurants.
+Yes, I even did this at a pizza joint last week and I’m so glad I did because they were amazing.

-- Peel and dice potatoes.
+- Cook potatoes.
+Peel and dice potatoes.
 Place potatoes in pot for about 20-30 minutes.
-Once tender, drain and add back to pot.
+Once fork tender, drain and add back to pot.

-- Add butter, cream cheese, heavy cream, salt and pepper to pot and mash.
+- Add butter and cream.
+Add butter, cream cheese, heavy cream, salt and pepper to pot and mash.
 Salt and pepper to taste.

-- Serve plain, with gravy or melted cheese and bacon on top.
+- Serve and enjoy!
+Serve plain, with gravy or melted cheese and bacon on top.

 These creamy mashed potatoes taste great on their own, but you can’t go wrong adding any toppings either!
 Below are a few of my favorites.

-- Meats: Serve with meats such as turkey, ham, roasted chicken, steak and pork.
+- Meats: Serve with meats such as roasted turkey, ham, roasted chicken, steak and pork.

-- Side dishes: These creamy mashed potatoes pair perfectly with cranberry sauce, mac and cheese and corn casserole.
+- Side dishes: They pair perfectly with cranberry sauce, mac and cheese and corn casserole.

 - Vegetables: Try serving with roasted mixed veggies or parmesan broccoli and carrots.

-- Salads: For a lower carb option, I like to pair the homemade mashed potatoes with this apple cranberry spinach salad.
+- Salads: For a lower carb option, I like to pair them with this apple cranberry spinach salad.